Introduction to UML Component Diagram

 - Select the shape that you want from the library to be added, and all you have to do is drag that shape from the toolbox into the canvas.

-One of the examples is as below for Library Mangement System shown below
+One of the example is as below for Library Management System shown below:

 This has been a guide to UML Component Diagram.
-Here we discuss the different types of symbols explained in detail.
+Here we discuss the basic concept with different types of symbols explained in detail.
 You can also go through our other suggested articles to learn more –